rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 <details>
 <summary><b>Gradle</b></summary>
-<p>If you are using Gradle as the build tool for your project, please add JCenter repository to your build script then add the following dependency to your project's build definition (build.gradle). </p>
 <article>

+If you are using Gradle as the build tool for your project, please add JCenter repository to your build script then add the following dependency to your project's build definition (build.gradle).
 ```bash
 repositories {
     maven {